What happens to bull calves from dairy farms? Are all bull calves used for veal?

-As a follow up to this post about the ridiculous photo going around showing lots of calf hutches that says all dairy calves are raised in horrible conditions and are slaughtered at a few weeks old for veal, I thought I’d show you guys a few photos of what really happens to dairy bull calves.
+As a follow up to this post about the ridiculous photo going around showing lots of calf hutches that says all dairy bull calves are used for veal, raised in horrible conditions and are slaughtered at a few weeks old for veal, I thought I’d show you guys a few photos of what really happens to dairy bull calves.

 When a bull calf is born on our farm, they get all the same attention and care that a heifer calf gets.
 This post goes into detail on how we care for baby calves.
 However since we don’t have the space or feed to raise bull calves, when bull calves on our farm are about a week old, we sell them.